Return to Play Guidelines

 If I test positive for COVID-19, how long do I have to self-isolate for before returning to play?

-If you tested positive for COVID-19 and have symptoms, it is critical that you self-isolate (stay in your home and away from others) for:
+If you tested positive for COVID-19, it is critical that you self-isolate (stay in your home and away from others) for:

-- 10 days after symptoms first appeared and
+- 5 days after symptoms first appeared (day 0 is the first day of symptoms) and

 - 24 hours with no fever without the use of fever-reducing medications and

 - Other symptoms of COVID-19 are improving (Note: Loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation).